GROTA

 To return was to melt

-be the space, the voice, the texture
+be the space voice texture

 Home again